renovate-bot/GoogleCloudPlatform-_-data-to-ai/README.md

 The following is a high level architecture diagram of the solution:
 ![Architecture Diagram](docs/architecture.png)

-There are two implementation of the solution.
+There are two implementations of the solution.
 One uses a Vertex AI Notebook to show the step-by-step implementation of the solution and use a set of test images to illustrate the actual image processing.
 The other implementation is a set of Terraform scripts that automatically creates a fully functional deployment of the solution.

 Currently, the two implementations create two independent BigQuery datasets and Cloud Storage buckets.
-This is done to be able to run the to implementations independently of each other.
+This is done to be able to run the implementations independently of each other.

 ## Getting Started with the Notebook